lmas/ss13.se/README.md

     - time since since latest update
     - time to run update

-- more pop. history graphs, for current day/week/month

 - player growth rate for each server?

-- count page visits and show graphs?

 - frontpage of some sort